Guide for witnesses

 What to expect in the committee room

 The MSPs will usually already be in the room and the meeting may have begun when you get there.
+Please switch off any mobile devices before you go into the meeting room.
 You’ll have a name plate to indicate where to sit.
 Water will be provided on the table.

 If you want to speak, you can gesture or catch the attention of the clerk or the convener.
 Wait for your microphone to go red before you start to speak.